apache/cloudstack/PULL_REQUEST_TEMPLATE.md

 ### How Has This Been Tested?

 <!-- Please describe in detail how you tested your changes. -->
 <!-- Include details of your testing environment, and the tests you ran to -->

+#### How did you try to break this feature and the system with this change?

 <!-- see how your change affects other areas of the code, etc. -->